 National Introductory Arbitration Course

 We offer the ADR Institute of Canada 40-hour National Introductory Arbitration Training Course once per year in the Fall, alternating between Saskatoon and Regina.
-The next planned delivery will be in Fall 2023.
+The next planned delivery will be in Fall 2023 and will be conducted online.

 COURSE DELIVERY DATES: